Programming Irrigation Controllers

 With water budgeting, one hundred percent is the normally programmed station run time.
 You can adjust the run time up or down (zero to 300 percent) when you want more or less watering time.
 This adjustment is done on a percentage basis and is very effective for adjusting for seasonal weather changes.

-If a station that is set to run ten minutes.
+If a station that is set to run for ten minutes.
 If you adjust the water budget to 50 percent, it will then run for only five minutes.
 If you adjust the water budget to 150 percent the station will run for 15 minutes.

 Some controllers apply the water budget to all programs and stations on the controller.
 Other controllers offer added flexibility of letting you set a different water budget for each program.
 With these controllers, you can adjust the water budget to zero percent to temporarily turn off a program while you let the other programs operate normally.

 The old adage is true: knowledge is power.
-Understanding the three basic elements of irrigation controller programming-start time, days of the week to start, and run times for each station-will ultimately cut down on your frustration, and hopefully reduce customer complaints and call backs.
+Understanding the three basic elements of irrigation controller programming -- start time, days of the week to start, and run times for each station -- will ultimately cut down on your frustration, and hopefully reduce customer complaints and callbacks.